zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 Before we start, some basic information about APL-style Arrays:

-* In APL, **array** is a mathematical array: it is a _rectangular multidemensional matrix of scalars_.
+* In APL, **array** is a mathematical array: it is a _rectangular multidimensional matrix of scalars_.
 It is represented by `APL::Ary` in Ruby code, and shortened to `AA` in explanations below.

 ```ruby
 require 'apl'
 AA = APL::Ary
 ```

 * **Scalar** is number, or character, or another array.
-This means one should not confuse _multidimensional_ arrays (matrices, with equal number of elements alongside some dimension), and _nested arrays_.
+This means one should not confuse _multidimensional_ arrays (matrices, with an equal number of elements alongside some dimension), and _nested arrays_.
 Example:

 ```ruby
 puts AA[1, 2, 3, 4].reshape(2, 2)